tdwg/vocab/documentation-specification.md

 **3.2.3.2 Table of Contents Section**

-The table of contents section should contain an ordered list of all the headings (along with their numbers) that occur in the body section and nothing else.
-The items in the list should be hypertext links to the headings in the body.
-[Do we really need to specify the details of this???
-Currently DwC and AC use whatever capabilities are built into the delivery system (e.g. sidebars) to enable hyperlinking to sections.]
+The table of contents section should contain an ordered list of all the headings (along with their numbers) that occur in the body section.

 **3.2.3.3 Body Section**